 Health Connect helps to solve this problem.
 It provides a single place for Android users to manage access to their health and fitness data.
 It also gives users granular control over their data and helps Android developers create innovative health experiences.

-Knowing which API to use is important, whether it's Health Connect, the Fit REST API, or Fitbit Web API.
-This guide provides guidance on which API to integrate with and when.
+Knowing which API to use is important, whether it's Health Connect, the Google Fit REST API, or the Fitbit Web API.
+This page provides guidance on which API to integrate with and when.

 The Fit Android API has been deprecated and we plan to support it until the end of 2024.
 See Migration guide for instructions on migrating to Health Connect.